Fudgy Keto Brownies

 baked keto brownies

-Remove hot brownies from oven and let cool completely.
+Bake.
+Bake for 20 minutes, remove from oven and let cool completely.
+Cut into squares and serve.
 Tip: Use a plastic knife to cut brownies into squares, helps from brownies sticking to knife.

 keto brownies cut into squares